Pachacamac: Grave sites

 Archaeologists have uncovered multiple grave sites.
 These sites may date to different periods of Pachacamac's history are located in different parts of the city.
 In the Southeastern part area, in the Temple of Inti (The Inca Sun God), archeologists have found a cemetery that was set apart for the mamacuna (Virgins for the Sun), women who had important status.
 These women wove textiles for priests, and brewed corn beer which was used in Inca festivals.
 The women were sacrificed in the highest ritual.
 They were strangled with cotton garrote – some women still had the cotton twisted around their neck when their bodies were discovered – then wrapped in fine cloth and buried in stone tombs.
 Each was surrounded by offerings from the highlands of Peru, such as coca, quinoa, and cayenne peppers.
+In 2005, excavations in the Uhle Cemetery, located in front of the site's Painted Temple, uncovered an intact elite tomb belonging to the Ychsma culture.
+The chamber contained dozens of well-preserved funerary bundles, with the most prominent personages adorned with "false heads" and elaborate ornaments made from vibrant Amazonian parrot feathers.
 In 2012, Belgian archeologists found a 1,000 year-old tomb in front of Pachacamac containing over 80 skeletons and mummies, many of which were infants.
 The tomb contained offerings such as ceramic vessels, copper and gold alloy objects, wooden masks, and dogs and guinea pigs.

 In 2019, archaeologists have found a 1,000 year-old cemetery in this area.
 Director of the Ychsma Project Professor Peter Eeckhout reported that the human remains were massively buried with various items and ceramics.
 Physical anthropologists headed by Dr. Lawrence Owens specified the mummies.

 "Most of the people at the site had hard lives, with various fractures, bad backs, bad hips ... but the individuals from this cemetery show a higher than usual concentration of tuberculosis, syphilis, and really serious bone breaks that would have had major impacts on their lives.
 Still, the fact that most of these are healed – and that disease sufferers survived for a long time – suggests that they were being cared for, and that even in the sites' early history people felt a duty of care towards those less fortunate than themselves.".